-- The draft report states: "Disabled people in the UK have the right to education on an equal basis as non-disabled people."
-There is also the claim that: "Discrimination against disabled people in education is prohibited in Great Britain by the Equality Act 2010." - Our view is that these are empty words.
+The draft report states: "Disabled people in the UK have the right to education on an equal basis as non-disabled people."
+There is also the claim that: "Discrimination against disabled people in education is prohibited in Great Britain by the Equality Act 2010."

+Our view is that these are empty words.
 Governmental statistics suggest that there is a high level of continuing failure amongst deaf children.
 At primary level the percentage of deaf children achieving Key Stage 2 English is 52% as opposed to around 93% for the general school population.
 This shortfall continues throughout the school years and is shown by the gap between deaf children achieving 5 or more GCSEs and other children which is 30%.
 Given that deaf children do not have learning difficulties, the statistics suggest that there is an embedded culture of poor teaching, failure to achieve acceptable linguistic skills and a lack of support for children and parents.
-For instance it is well documented that many deaf children only receive a few hours of support in the school week while their non-deaf peers get a full week's schooling. - These statistics of failure and the views of our members are the reasons why the BDA is campaigning for bilingual and bicultural education.
+For instance it is well documented that many deaf children only receive a few hours of communication support at school compared to their nondeaf peers who receive full time education.

+These statistics of failure and the views of our members are the reasons why the BDA is campaigning for bilingual and bicultural education.
 The evidence worldwide is that children who acquire bilingual skills perform better in school.
-As BSL is likely to be the first language (and easiest to learn) for deaf children, we are promoting this alongside the relevant technological aids such as cochlear

-- implants or hearing aids because we believe that learning BSL alongside English will ensure improved results at school.
-We want to see deaf children achieve on the same level as their non-deaf peers. - Teacher training (paragraph 194).
+As BSL is likely to be the first language (and easiest to learn) for deaf children, we are promoting this alongside the relevant technological aids such as cochlear implants or hearing aids because we believe that learning BSL alongside English will ensure improved results at school.
+We want to see deaf children achieve on the same level as their non-deaf peers.

+Teacher training (paragraph 194).
 There is no reference to the possibility of disabled or Deaf people working as teachers.
-There are many Deaf (or disabled) people, who with the right training, could become excellent teachers. - Further education and skills (paragraph 195).
+There are many Deaf (or disabled) people, who with the right training, could become excellent teachers.

+Further education and skills (paragraph 195).
 It has been reported to us that provision for communication support for Deaf students is patchy and arbitrary.
-The draft report paints a picture that does not reflect the reality of many Deaf students. - Higher education (paragraph 196).
-Recent years have seen a surge in numbers of Deaf students attending higher education.
-The BDA welcomes this, partly as an employer and partly because we believe that an educated person is likely to be less dependent on social services.
+The draft report paints a picture that does not reflect the reality of many Deaf students.

+Higher education (paragraph 196).
+In recent years there has been a surge in numbers of Deaf students attending higher education.
+The BDA welcomes this, partly as an employer and partly because we believe that an educated person is likely to be less dependent on welfare and social services.
 However our information is that there are still considerable difficulties with the provision and management of the right level of interpreters.